Arceliar/phony/README.md

 ```
 goos: linux
 goarch: amd64
-pkg: github.com/Arceliar/gony
+pkg: github.com/Arceliar/phony
-BenchmarkEnqueue-4                 	10000000	       131 ns/op
+BenchmarkEnqueue-4           	100000000	       130 ns/op
-BenchmarkSyncExec-4                	 1000000	      1375 ns/op
+BenchmarkSyncExec-4          	10000000	      1415 ns/op
-BenchmarkBackpressure-4            	10000000	       153 ns/op
+BenchmarkBackpressure-4      	30000000	       432 ns/op
-BenchmarkSendMessageTo-4           	10000000	       133 ns/op
+BenchmarkSendMessageTo-4     	100000000	       129 ns/op
-BenchmarkChannelsSyncExec-4        	 1000000	      1099 ns/op
-BenchmarkSmallBufferedChannels-4   	 5000000	       363 ns/op
-BenchmarkLargeBufferedChannels-4   	10000000	       133 ns/op
+BenchmarkChannelSyncExec-4   	20000000	      1097 ns/op
+BenchmarkChannel-4           	30000000	       427 ns/op
+BenchmarkBufferedChannel-4   	200000000	        75.7 ns/op
 PASS
-ok  	github.com/Arceliar/gony	10.794s
+ok  	github.com/Arceliar/phony	114.943s
 ```

-In the above benchmarks, `BenchmarkBackpressure` consists of sending an empty function to an actor as fast as possible, which the actor runs before retrieving the next function. `BenchmarkSmallBufferedChannels` corresponds to the same workflow, but sending those functions over a goroutine with a small (1) buffer.
-I consider these to be the most relevant benchmarks, as is models performance under load -- it doesn't *really* matter how long things take when they're not under enough load to trigger backpressure or block channels (`BenchmarkSendMessageTo` and `BenchmarkLargeBufferedChannels`), since that implies most time is spent idle and waiting for work.
+In the above benchmarks, `BenchmarkBackpressure` consists of sending an empty function to an actor as fast as possible, which the actor runs before retrieving the next empty function. `BenchmarkChannel` corresponds to the same workflow, but sending those functions over a channel with no buffer (or a very small buffer that easily fills).
+I consider these to be the most relevant benchmarks, as is models performance under load.

+`BenchmarkSendMessageTo` and `BenchmarkBufferedChannel` correspond to cases where the receiving actor does not require backpressure, or the receiving channel is buffered and not full.
+These correspond most closely to the case where the receiver can do work faster than it is produced.